 According to the CRA, you are considered blind if, even with the use of corrective lenses or medication, both eyes meet at least one of the following criteria: visual acuity is 20/200 (6/60) or less on the Snellen Chart and/or the greatest diameter of the field of vision is 20 degrees or less.

-How Much Does the Disability Tax Credit Pay?
+How much Disability Tax Credit will I get?

 The Disability Tax Credit does not pay a monthly or annual benefit like other disability programs.
-Rather, it allows you to get a tax refund, if you have paid taxes to Revenue Canada that have not already been refunded to you.
+Rather, it allows you to get a tax refund if you have paid taxes to Revenue Canada that have not already been refunded.
+Eligible individuals can claim up to $9,872, with an additional $5,758 for those under 18 in 2025.

-For example, if your income is below $14,398 then you likely do not have to pay income taxes in Canada.
-Or if you pay taxes, you will receive a full refund when you file your tax return.
+For example, if your income is below $14,398, then you likely do not have to pay income taxes in Canada.
+If you pay taxes, you will receive a full refund when you file your tax return.
 In this situation, the Disability Tax Credit would not result in any payment to you because there are no un-refunded taxes being held by Revenue Canada.

-On the other hand, if your income was $18,000 in 2022, then you would owe approximately $181 in federal and provincial income tax if you live in Ontario.
-Revenue Canada is holding $181 in un-refunded taxes.
-If approved for the Disability Tax Credit, you would get a tax refund for some or all of the $181.
-But $181 is the maximum amount you could get from the Disability Tax Credit for yourself.
-In this case you would be eligible to receive further refund if it was available, but there are no taxes beyond the $181 to refund.
+On the other hand, if your income was $20,000 in 2025, then you would owe approximately $232 in federal and provincial income tax if you live in Ontario.
+Revenue Canada is holding $232 in un-refunded taxes.
+If approved for the Disability Tax Credit, you would get a tax refund for some or all of the $232.
+However, $232 is the maximum amount you can get from the Disability Tax Credit for yourself.
+In this case, you would be eligible to receive a further refund if it was available, but there are no taxes beyond the $232 to refund.

 If you haven’t paid taxes or you don’t need the entire credit to reduce your income, then you can transfer your credit to a supporting family member.
 This can be your spouse, child, grandchild, parent, brother, sister, uncle, aunt, niece, or nephew.
 To qualify as a supporting family member, you must depend on that person for one of the basic necessities of life (food, shelter, clothing).

-The amount you, or your supporting family member, will receive depends on many factors, so we can’t provide you with an exact number.
+The amount you or your supporting family member will receive depends on many factors, so we can’t provide you with an exact number.
 However, an adult can expect to receive anywhere from $1,500 to $2,500 per year of eligibility.
-And a child may receive between $3,000 to $4,500 per year of eligibility.
-This figures assume that you and/or the supporting family member have paid income taxes in excess of the above amounts.
+A child may receive between $3,000 to $4,500 per year of eligibility.
+These figures assume that you and/or the supporting family member have paid income taxes in excess of the above amounts.

-If an adult is eligible for the 10-year retroactive refund, they can expect to receive between $15,000 and $25,000 in a lump sum amount.
+If an adult is eligible for the 10-year retroactive refund, they can expect to receive between $15,000 and $25,000 in a lump sum retroactive disability tax credit payment.
 And if a child under 18 is eligible for the 10-year refund, they can expect to receive between $30,000 and $45,000.
-Again, this payment would only happen if you, or your supporting family member, paid in excess of $2,500 to $4,500 in taxes in each of the retroactive years.
+Again, this payment would only happen if you or your supporting family member paid in excess of $2,500 to $4,500 in taxes in each of the retroactive years.

 You may be wondering how these numbers are calculated.
 If so, proceed to the next section.